bowman2001/perplexdoc/content/authors/georg-makowski/_index.md

 {.p-first}
 <!--more-->

 I’m engaged in web publishing.
 My focus lies on a consistent layout structure and optimal legibility on modern screens.
-I’m specialized in fluid-responsive design because it can integrate many achievements of classic typographic page design into modern websites with several responsive layout variants.
-A baseline grid for example can bear fruit when we can rely on our layout proportions between at least two breakpoints of our responsive design.
+I’m specialized in fluid-responsive design because it can integrate many achievements of classic typographic page design into modern websites.
+The concept of a baseline grid bears fruit because the layout proportions stay fixed between at least two breakpoints of the responsive design.
+A web page template is now simply a collection of a few layout versions and each of them has conceivable proportions.

 **C**ascading **S**tyle **S**heets
 : are my main field of expertise.
 Style sheets are a collection of mechanisms to add fonts and styling to a web document.
 They’re not a programming language and every rigorous system reducing their complexity for the sake of technical maintainability tends to diminish their capabilities.